 "I worked with Kerry on behalf of the community association I was the manager of for a number of years.
 She was always easy to communicate with and quick to respond to any problems or issues that came up for the association and if her vast knowledge base didn't answer my question then she knew where to direct me to find out.
 Great to work with, couldn't recommend her more!"

 Kerry Bartell is a principal with the law firm of Kovitz Shifrin Nesbit and has been practicing with the firm for over 20 years.
-She concentrates her practice in the area of Common Interest Community Association (condominium, townhome, homeowner, Master) law.
+She concentrates her practice representing condominium, homeowner (HOA), and townhome community associations.

 Kerry conducts seminars and webinars on community association law for homeowners, property managers and community associations in the Chicagoland area.
 She is a frequent speaker at industry tradeshows and has written numerous articles featured in publications such as the Chicago Tribune, Common Interest, and The Chicagoland Cooperator.

 Kerry is also actively involved with Community Association Institute (CAI), where she served on the Board for six years and as Illinois Chapter President for two years.
 She currently serves on the Chapter Speaker Training and Volunteer Committees.

 Kerry received her undergraduate degree from Northwestern University and is a graduate of the Chicago-Kent College of Law.